 –REFERENCE: In Batman Vol. 2 #1, Batman Incorporated Vol. 2 #7, Forever Evil: Arkham War #1, Grayson #12, and Nightwing Vol. 4 #16—originally told in Batman & Robin #1-3.
 May.
 The new Batman (Dick Grayson) and Robin (Damian Wayne) make their home-base the Bat Bunker in the sub-basement of Wayne Tower and they debut the brand new flying Batmobile.
 After returning home after busting Mr. Toad, Dick tells Alfred that he’s not sure he’s good enough to fill Bruce’s shoes.
 Damian overhears and gives Dick a hard time about it.
 Later, while en route towards an emergency at GCPD HQ, Robin tells Batman that he must earn his respect.
 At police HQ, Batman and Robin battle the Circus of the Strange—Big Top, Siam (Kushti), and Phosphorus Rex, but the new Dynamic Duo has very little chemistry and the end-result is a disaster with several cops getting injured.
 Despite their debacle against the Circus, Batman and Robin do learn that the leader of the Circus, Professor Pyg (Lazlo Valentin), a psycho that burns masks onto the faces of his brainwashed Dollotron henchwomen, is plotting an attack on Gotham.
 An upset Robin takes-off alone after Pyg, but gets captured.
 Batman rescues him and brings down Pyg and his Circus, who, unknown to the heroes, all work for Simon Hurt.

 –FLASHBACK: From Grayson #12.
-This background image functions as a flashback that mirrors the cover-stance of Batman (Dick Grayson) and Robin (Damian Wayne) from the Modern Age Batman and Robin #1—both heroes looking proud and boastful with smiles and arms crossed.
-Suffice to say, this flashback image is a strong New Age indicator of Dick “getting it together” as Batman and forging a strong partnership with Damian in the wake of Professor Pyg’s defeat.
+Batman (Dick Grayson) and Robin (Damian Wayne) pose, looking proud and boastful with smiles and arms crossed.
+This scene, a background image in Grayson #12, functions as a flashback that mirrors the cover-stance of Batman and Robin from the Modern Age Batman and Robin #1.
+Suffice to say, this flashback image is a strong New 52 indicator of Dick “getting it together” as Batman and forging a strong partnership with Damian in the wake of Professor Pyg’s defeat.

 –REFERENCE: In Nightwing Vol. 4 #17.
-Now that he is Batman, Dick feels that he has finally come into his perfect form.
+Now that he is getting is act together as the new Batman, Dick believes he has finally come into his perfect form.
 Despite feeling a bit uneasy wearing his mentor’s costume, Dick is ready to kick ass.

 –REFERENCE: In Batman Incorporated Vol. 2 #10—originally told in Azrael: Death’s Dark Knight #1-3.
 Batman (Dick Grayson) meets Michael Lane, who has been chosen by the Order of Purity to be their champion, Azrael.
 By donning the ancient Suit of Sorrows, Azrael is gifted with intense mystical power.
 Recently, Lane fought at the side of Simon Hurt against the Bat Family, but now wants to make amends.
 Azrael, while quite crazed due to his history of abuse at the hands of Hurt and the Black Glove, will fight on Gotham’s good side from here on out (mostly—he still thinks he is destined to be evil, but desperately wants to be a hero).
 The Order of Purity is a splinter faction of the Order of St. Dumas, a violent religious sect that has existed since Medieval Times that was once a part of the Knights Templar.
 Since those times, the Order has cultivated a long string of “avenging angels,” each called an Azrael.
 Lane is the newest in a long chain of Azraels.
 This concept is very similar to the methods of the Court of Owls, with its long chain of warrior Talons.